From crash mats to Glasgow - Karmakar keeps flying high

 "There were some locally made uneven bars in my small gym but they were the wrong size and looked nothing like the ones you see here in Glasgow.

-"I had to put together several narrow rectangular judo mats to make an area to practice the floor exercise.
+"I had to put together several narrow rectangular judo mats to make an area to practise the floor exercise.

 "And there was nothing that resembled a vault so we piled many crash mats on top of each other to make some sort of a raised platform up to 1.25 metres from where I could launch into a vault which probably wasn’t safe but it was the only option available to us.